Understanding Your Waste: where it goes and terminology

 Learn more about WA's Plastic Ban

-Degradable products are made with chemicals that cause the plastic to break down and disintegrate over time when exposed to sunlight and heat.
-When released into our environment, they break down into tiny pieces of plastic that cause damage to our wildlife if they consume it.
+Degradable products are designed with chemicals that enable the plastic to break down and disintegrate over time when exposed to sunlight and heat.
+When released into the environment, they fragment into tiny plastic particles, which cause harm to our environment, wildlife and pollutes our waterways.

 With the rise of compostable materials replacing single-use plastics, consumers still need to be aware that the best option is to avoid items that are used once and disposed of straight after.
 These items include coffee cups, cutlery, plates, and takeaway food packaging – they are sustainable alternatives like reusable storage containers, beeswax wraps and KeepCup’s.